substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/overview.md

 ## Learning outcomes

-:arrow_right: Write and integrate a custom FRAME pallet to your runtime.
+:arrow_right: &nbsp; Write and integrate a custom FRAME pallet to your runtime.

-:arrow_right: Use structs in storage and how to create and update storage items.
+:arrow_right: &nbsp; Use structs in storage and how to create and update storage items.

-:arrow_right: Write pallet extrinsics and helper functions.
+:arrow_right: &nbsp; Write pallet extrinsics and helper functions.

-:arrow_right: Use the PolkadotJS API to connect a Substrate node to a custom a front-end.
+:arrow_right: &nbsp; Use the PolkadotJS API to connect a Substrate node to a custom a front-end.

 <!-- ## Steps